Proven-Paradox/shaper-system/Handbook.md

 Effect: You move to the target’s square.
 Special: You must be able to move normally to use this ability.
 Description: Quickly rushing to an ally’s side.
 This is often followed up with a healing ability, but not always.

-**Soothing Aura**
-Blessing [Aura] [Serene Hero]
-Prerequisites: None
-Reserved: 3, 6, 9...
-MP (See Special)
-Activation: None or 2, 4, 6… MP (See Special)
-Effect: When you activate this Aura, affected allies heal HP equal to your Heart.
-Special: As you gain Hero Tiers, you can increase the cost of this Ability.
-Every tier above 1, you can can begin increasing reservation by 3 MP.
-So 6 MP at Tier 2, 9 MP at Tier 3, and so on.
-You can still use lower cost versions for lesser effect if you prefer.
-If you use a higher cost reservation, you can choose to increase the activation cost of this Ability to make it more effective.
-If you’ve used a Tier 2 reservation, you can activate for 6 MP to heal HP equal to your Heart x 2.
-If you’ve used a Tier 3 reservation, you can activate for 9 MP to heal Heart x 3, and so on.
-You can still choose to use lower tier activations to heal less HP.
-Alternatively, you may choose to spend a minor action to activate this aura’s effect without paying the activation cost.
-Description: You radiate an aura that heals and invigorates allies.
-This could be an aura of healing light, playing music that soothes your allies, dispersing nano-machines that repair wounds and fix damaged systems, and other means of encouraging regeneration passively.

 ### Soul Signature Abilities
 **Doom**